Raging Loop – More Rage than Loop

 For no apparent reason, I have pitted (often unrelated) things against each other since I was a child.
 Well, probably for deeply disturbing psychological reasons.
 Sega had to be universally better than Nintendo, chocolate better than vanilla, coffee better than tea, and orange juice with pulp truer to nature than that pulp-free orange water drink.
 No Country for Old Men is a better movie than There Will Be Blood, and Shenmue is just superior to Yakuza.
 In a weird variant of this psychosis, I once told a friend that Meshuggah should be a melodic metal band like the other bands from Sweden and not whatever rhythm based, incorrect metal they were.
 Lines must be drawn and sides must be taken, damn it.

-It is in this spirit I bring you a comparison between Fire Emblem: Three Houses and Triangle Strategy. → Read the rest
+It is in this spirit I bring you a comparison between Fire Emblem: Three Houses and Triangle Strategy. → Look upon my works, ye mighty, and read!

 Review – Eiyuden Chronicle: Rising